In conversation with John Lees

 The rest of my time is spent coaching one to one, or passing work along to my very skilled colleagues.

-I also enjoy opportunities to train career coaches and speaking at a wide range of venues and institutions.
+I also enjoy opportunities to train career coaches [John is a regular leader of Firework Career Coach Masterclasses] and speaking at a wide range of venues and institutions.

 I have regular commitments but also enjoy the surprise element of things that arrive in my inbox.